lut0n/AI/README.md

 # AI
-train this AI to differentiate a line from a cube
+Train this AI to differentiate a line from a cube
+Uses tkinter and demonstrates its result in a window.

+USAGE COMING SOON.

+*Beta version*